-To capture these features, we model the deceptive interaction between $N$ strategic robots as a $K$-stage game of incomplete information.
-During the finite $K$ stages, $N$ robots accomplish non-cooperative tasks such as pursuit-evasion in the battlefield \cite{li2011defending} or cooperative tasks such as collective towing \cite{hajieghrary2017cooperative,sreenath2013dynamics}.
+To capture these features, we model the deceptive interaction between $N$ strategic robots as a dynamic game of incomplete information.
+During the finite $K$ stages of interaction, $N$ robots accomplish non-cooperative tasks such as pursuit-evasion in the battlefield \cite{li2011defending} or cooperative tasks such as collective towing \cite{sreenath2013dynamics}.
 Robots introduce deception in the above interacting scenarios due to antagonism, selfishness, and privacy concerns.
-Following Harsanyi's approach \cite{harsanyi1967games}, we capture each robot's private information using a random variable.
-The realization of the random variable, which is called the type of the robot, is known only to itself, while the support of the random variable, which contains all its possible types, is known to all robots.
+Following Harsanyi's approach \cite{harsanyi1967games}, we capture each robot's private information by a random variable.
+The realization of the random variable, which is called the robot's \textit{type}, is known only to itself, while the support of the random variable, which contains all its possible types, is known to all robots.
 Take the pursuit-evasion scenario as an example, due to the constraints of weather, terrain, and weapon, both the evading and the pursuing robots know the feasible beachheads for the evader to land on.
-However, the evader chooses only one beachhead as his private and confidential decision, known as the type.
-Other robots such as the pursuer in the battlefield know the existence of the deception and apply Bayesian learning to counter the deception; i.e., they form and update their beliefs based on real-time observations.
-Since these tasks are usually time-constrained, robots cannot wait until they have learned the true type.
+However, the evader chooses only one beachhead {as his true target and the evader's choice, i.e., his type, is unknown to the pursuer.
+The pursuer in the battlefield knows the existence of the deception and learns to counter the deception by forming and updating her belief based on real-time observations.} Since these tasks are usually time-constrained, robots cannot wait and freeze until they have learned the true type.
 Instead, they have to take concurrent actions while the deceiver's type remains uncertain.

-Each robot aims to minimize its own expected cumulative costs over $K$ stages.
-Since the expectation involves its belief of other players' private types, its actions should be consistent with the beliefs.
-Robots with the perfect belief consistency can determine their $K$-stage actions at the initial stage considering the potential belief updates for all future stages.
-Robots with the bounded belief consistency determine their next-stage actions at each stage assuming that the beliefs in the future stages are the same as the one at the current stage.
-Based on different belief consistency levels of participating robots, we define the corresponding Bayesian Nash Equilibrium (BNE).
-The BNE provides a reliable prediction of the outcome of the deception under rational behaviors because a unilateral deviation does not benefit those who deviate from the equilibrium.